 challenge, educate, and push the boundaries of the current art climate of Chattanooga

 Our Featured Residency supports a single artist or artist duo selected from a public, open call reviewed by a jury of local artists, leaders, and facilitators in the community.
 Artists provide a workshop, lecture, and exhibition, as well as donating an artwork to ARC.
 Travel, materials & supplies, special tools, and other living expenses are also the responsibility of the artist.

-ARC provides lodging, studio, exhibition, and documentation including a mini documentary, at no cost to the artist.
+ARC provides lodging, studio, exhibition, and documentation at no cost to the artist.
 There is a $25 application fee.
 More Information →

 Our Short Term Artist Residency (S.T.A.R) is a self-structured support program for up to three weeks.
 ARC provides lodging and select opportunities depending on available local resources and the applicant's interest.